 InstructorStart DateDaysTimeLocation

 An introduction to the study of a wide variety of children's literature, including picture books, novels, poetry, and folklore.
 Focus on critical analysis of texts, employing a variety of literary theoretical perspectives, close readings, and contemporary research.
 Also examines the historical constructions of childhood, uses within the elementary classroom, and social response to children's literature.
 Meets the Liberal Studies requirement for Children's literature.
-Prerequisite: ENG 123.
-(3 units; Fall, Spring, & Online)
+Prerequisite: ENG123 (3 Units)

 InstructorStart DateDaysTimeLocation